Beyond Basics: The Chi Experience

 Experience is the truest and best teacher.

 I went to a writing class, my first creative writing class.
-I was amazed what came up and out of me and onto the blank page from the combination of very specific writing exercises, methods of focusing my mind, hearing excerpts the teacher had chosen to exemplify the lesson and then hearing what others had written.
+I was amazed at what came up and out of me and onto the blank page from the combination of very specific writing exercises, methods of focusing my mind, hearing excerpts the teacher had chosen to exemplify the lesson, and then hearing what others had written.
 It was the whole experience that gave me a feeling of what writing could mean for me and what was in me that I had never even realized.
 I felt a new world open up in me.

 When the conditions are set up well, learning becomes a process of self-discovery; the lessons acting as guides, like the banks of a river, to give you an experience that translates into personal knowledge and potential wisdom.
 Wisdom comes with repeated practice.
 Consistency makes it part of you and your life…for the rest of your life.
 The analogies and understandings of how it applies to everything else in your life explode like fireworks.

-We know, because we get letters all the time.
+We know because we get letters all the time.
 “I’m applying the Chi principles to…”, and the list goes on: “my work”, “basketball”, “photography”, “parenting”, “singing.”